How to Enable or Disable Battery Limit on Microsoft Surface Devices

 Why Would You Use This?

-When you turn on Battery Limit, your battery stops charging once it reaches 50% of its full capacity.
-If your device is already more than 50% charged when you enable this setting, the battery will not start charging again until it drops below 50%.
+Once enabled, your battery will stop charging at 50% of its full capacity.
+If your device is already over 50% charged when you activate this, it won’t resume charging until it dips below that threshold.

 Use Battery Limit on Surface devices in kiosk scenarios to manage charging and extend battery life.
 This setting keeps your battery healthier over time.
 Surface Battery Limit setting – Surface